-Effective October 1, 2006, sales to an eligible internet data center of electricity and eligible business property to be located and used at the center were exempted from taxation. (\$250 million investment required) Effective December 1, 2006, the combined general rate was reduced from 7% to 6.75% to coincide with the 0.25% State general rate reduction.
-The combined general rate is the State's general rate plus the rate of local tax authorized for every county in the State (2.5%).
-The combined general rate is imposed on the gross receipts of providing telecommunications service and ancillary service, video programming services (direct-to-home satellite and cable), and to sales of spirituous liquor other than mixed beverages.
+Effective October 1, 2006, sales to an eligible internet data center of electricity and eligible business property to be located and used at the center were exempted from taxation. (\$250 million investment required) Effective December 1, 2006, the State general rate decreased from 4.5% to 4.25% and the combined general rate decreased from 7% to 6.75% to coincide with the 0.25% State general rate reduction.
 Effective January 1, 2007, the credit allowed against the sales tax imposed for locally paid cable television franchise taxes was repealed as cable service providers no longer pay franchise taxes on cable services to local governments; legislation authorized a quarterly payment from the State to local governments as replacement for the taxing authority.